elastisys/compliantkubernetes/docs/user-guide/self-managed-services/sealedsecrets.md

 !!! important

     Add the namespaces that should support creation of SealedSecrets to the `additionalNamespaces` list.
-If this list is empty the SealedSecrets controller will output an error when attempting to create a SealedSecret as it attempts to get secrets at cluster level.
+If this list is empty the SealedSecrets controller will output an error when attempting to create a SealedSecret as it attempts to get Secrets at cluster level.

-You are now ready to install Sealed Secrets
+You are now ready to install Sealed Secrets:

 ```console
 helm repo add sealed-secrets https://bitnami-labs.github.io/sealed-secrets